RobertTLange/algonauts-2021/README.md

 This repository contains a solution approach to the [Algonauts Challenge 2021](http://algonauts.csail.mit.edu/), in which one had to predict fMRI-recorded voxel activity across different ROIs/subjects and for different small video snippet stimuli.

+**You can read my challenge report with details on exploration and final submission [here](docs/report.pdf).**

-The final submitted solution is based on a SimCLR-v2 contrastive pre-trained ResNet-50, which was fine-tuned on supervised labels of ImageNet.
+**Short solution description**: The final submission is based on a SimCLR-v2 contrastive pre-trained ResNet-50, which was fine-tuned on supervised labels of ImageNet.
 The layer-wise features extracted from the videos were PCA-dimensionality reduced down to 50 features.
 Afterwards, we run a Bayesian Optimization (BO) Loop to tune the hyperparameters of a PLS regression encoding model.
 The BO procedure is layer-, subject- and ROI-specific and uses 10-fold cross-validation.
 Afterwards, we select the best performing encoding model and retrain on all video-voxel datapoints.
 The full pipeline is depicted below:

 ![](docs/pipeline.png)